 Proper ventilation for the system is important for workstation operation.
-To ensure adequate ventilation:
+To be sure that ventilation is adequate, do the following:

-- Operate the workstation on a sturdy, level surface. - Provide at least: - 12 cm (4.7 in) clearance at the front, back, top, and bottom of the workstation - 16 cm (6.3 in) clearance on the right side for the optical drive - Ensure that the ambient air temperature surrounding the workstation falls within the specified limits (see Environmental specifications on page 10). - Never restrict the incoming or outgoing airflow of the workstation by blocking any vents or air intakes.
+- Operate the workstation on a sturdy, level surface. - Provide at least: - 12 cm (4.7 in) clearance at the front, back, top, and bottom of the workstation - 16 cm (6.3 in) clearance on the right side for the optical drive - Confirm that the ambient air temperature surrounding the workstation falls within the specified limits (see Environmental specifications on page 10). - Never restrict the incoming or outgoing airflow of the workstation by blocking any vents or air intakes.